Ottoman Empire in World War I: War with Russia

 The Ottoman's entrance into the war greatly increased the Triple Entente's military burdens.
-Russia had to fight alone on the Caucasus Campaign but fought with the United Kingdom on the Persian Campaign. İsmail Enver Pasha set off for the Battle of Sarikamish with the intention of recapturing Batum and Kars, overrunning Georgia and occupying north-western Persia and the oil fields.
+Russia had to fight alone on the Caucasus Campaign but fought with the United Kingdom on the Persian Campaign.
+Enver Pasha set off for the Battle of Sarikamish with the intention of recapturing Batum and Kars, overrunning Georgia and occupying north-western Persia and the oil fields.
 Fighting the Russians in the Caucasus, however, the Ottomans lost ground, and over 100,000 soldiers, in a series of battles.
 60,000 Ottoman soldiers died in the winter of 1916–17 on the Mus—Bitlis section of the front.
 The Ottomans preferred to keep the Caucasus militarily silent as they had to regroup reserves to retake Baghdad and Palestine from the British.
 1917 and the first half of 1918 was the time for negotiations.
 On 5 December 1917, the armistice of Erzincan (Erzincan Cease-fire Agreement) was signed between the Russians and Ottomans in Erzincan that ended the armed conflicts between Russia and Ottoman Empire.
 On 3 March, the Grand vizier Talat Pasha signed the Treaty of Brest-Litovsk with the Russian SFSR.
 It stipulated that Bolshevik Russia cede Batum, Kars, and Ardahan.
 In addition to these provisions, a secret clause was inserted which obligated the Russians to demobilize Armenian national forces.

 From 14 March to April 1918 the Trabzon peace conference was held between the Ottoman Empire and the delegation of the Transcaucasian Diet.
 Enver Pasha offered to surrender all ambitions in the Caucasus in return for recognition of the Ottoman reacquisition of the east Anatolian provinces at Brest-Litovsk at the end of the negotiations.
 On 5 April, the head of the Transcaucasian delegation Akaki Chkhenkeli accepted the Treaty of Brest-Litovsk as a basis for more negotiations and wired the governing bodies urging them to accept this position.
 The mood prevailing in Tiflis was very different.
 Tiflis acknowledge the existence of a state of war between themselves and the Ottoman Empire.

 In April 1918, the Ottoman 3rd Army finally went on the offensive in Armenia.
 Opposition from Armenian forces led to the Battle of Sardarapat, the Battle of Kara Killisse, and the Battle of Bash Abaran.
 On 28 May 1918, the Armenian National Council based in Tiflis declared the First Republic of Armenia.
 The new Republic of Armenia was forced to sign the Treaty of Batum.

 In July 1918, the Ottomans faced the Centrocaspian Dictatorship at the Battle of Baku, with the goal of taking Armenian/Russian/British occupied Baku on the Caspian Sea.